colinkingswood/colinkingswood.github.io/_posts/2017-02-25-Model-Form-Customisation.md

-## Customisation
+## Customization

-When you want to do something that doesn't fit the standard way of using it, then it gets a bit trickier, but it's possible to do quite a lot of customisation.
+When you want to do something that doesn't fit the standard way of using it, then it gets a bit trickier, but it's possible to do quite a lot of customization.

-Here are some things that I wanted to customise on my form.
+Here are some things that I wanted to customize on my form.

   * use a different widget from the dafult for that field type.
   * add some extra classes to the form elements for styling.